Q. What is an Orofacial Myofunctional Disorder (OMD)?

 A. Habit cessation programs are usually 1 week in length and may involve at least 2 appointments.
 Habit cessation programs are available for lip licking, pacifier use, blanket sucking, tongue sucking, digit sucking, nail biting, etc.

 A full course of orofacial myology treatment is typically 14-20 weeks in length, depending on several factors, including the severity of the orofacial myofunctional disorder and patient compliance.
 Patients are seen weekly.
-Active treatment is divided into three phases: (1) Pretreatment exercises; (2) Chewing and swallowing mechanics; and (3) Integration into lifestyle.
+Active treatment is divided into three phases: (1) Pretreatment exercises; (2) Chewing and swallowing mechanics; and (3) Habituation and integration into lifestyle.

 Q. What does treatment entail?